 Hey, I’m Martin.
-I’m the Author, Speaker, Coach and CSO (Chief Soaring Officer) at When PIGGS Fly, and I help people live “impossible” lives filled with passion and purpose regardless of their age, past pain or current circumstances.
+I’m the Author, Speaker, Coach and CSO at When PIGGS Fly and I help people find and live their purpose in life regardless of their age, past pain or current circumstances.
 For fun I fly airplanes, lift weights and occasionally wear a speedo on stage.

 HOW I CAME TO KNOW THAT ANYTHING REALLY IS POSSIBLE

 Life was hard as a kid with the last name Pigg, until mom told me how police in the 60’s took the derogatory use of the word, Pig, and created an acronym which stood for pride, integrity and guts.
 She told me that I also had pride, integrity and guts, and that because I had an extra G in my name, it meant that I had twice as many guts as any other kid in school.
 Mom’s story was my introduction to the idea that anything was possible for me.